yu-ming-chen/tp/docs/UserGuide.md

 ### 2.1.
 Symbols
 (Contributed by Yu Ming)

-When reading this user guide, various symbols may appear occassionally to draw your attention to important information.
+When reading this user guide, various symbols may appear occasionally to draw your attention to important information.
 The meaning for each symbol is as follows:

 Symbol | Meaning